 Staying in a traditional rustic cabin in Norway (or as locals call it “hytte” in Norway) is a true Scandinavian way of traveling.
 There are many amazing cabins in Norway to choose from.
-Below, I share with you a carefully selected cabins in Norway for your next trip, that won’t cost millions!
+Below, I share with you carefully selected cabins in Norway for your next trip, that won’t cost millions!

 Y’all should know that I am a big fan of wild camping, which is also one of the ways of traveling Norway on a budget.
 But, whenever I’m not camping, I try to stay in a traditional Norwegian cabin.
 Especially when I’m traveling Norway in winter.
-I often go for places with a soul, with a special character, a special feel of koselig (cozy) in the hytte in Norway, breathtaking view, cosy interior, or unusual look.
+I often go for places with a soul, with a special character, a special feel of koselig (cozy) in the hytte in Norway, breathtaking view, cozy interior, or unusual look.

 You can find different types of holiday cabins in Norway.
 The ones with traditional Scandinavian design and always with fireplace, mountain cabins, cabins located by the fjords, lakes or rivers, or even fancy treetop cabins in Norway.
 From Airbnb cabins in Norway to private businesses, you can be sure that there is a lot to choose from.
 Find my best picks below!